-After being overwhelmed with email requests for more homemade skin care recipes over the last couple of months, I realized that the homemade skin care section of the site was embarrassingly sparse.
-Piggies, I apologise for not sharing some of these quick easy natural skin care recipes sooner.
+After being overwhelmed with email requests for more skin care recipes over the last couple of months, I realized that the skin care section of the site was embarrassingly sparse.
+I apologise for not sharing some of these quick easy natural skin care recipes sooner.
 To be honest, I make so many little concoctions every week that I just take them for granted.
-But your emails and Facebook messages helped me see that I must share these organic skin care recipes with my fellow discerning pigs!
-After all, healthy blender recipes are not just for food.
-A vegetarian recipe blog can include organic skin care recipes!

-So, today I decided to post one of my favourite homemade skin care recipes that literally takes seconds to make, and is gloriously decadent and effective.
+This scrub literally takes seconds to make, and is gloriously decadent and effective.
 I almost skipped over this little gem because I make it so often!
-This homemade almond scrub was born out of my obsession with waste, or more specifically, the desire to reduce waste.
-You see, I make homemade almond milk every second day; and after soaking, blending and straining the almonds, I am always left with a huge amount of delicious organic activated almond pulp that is just too good to waste.
-There are a ton of fantastic uses for almond pulp such as dehydrated cookies and crusts (I will share some of those quick easy recipes in the coming months) but my favourite use for almond pulp is this insanely easy homemade almond body scrub which is fantastic for removing dead skin cells and gently adding moisture to your skin.
+This almond scrub was born out of my obsession with waste, or more specifically, the desire to reduce waste.
+I make almond milk every day; and after soaking, blending and straining the almonds, I am always left with a huge amount of delicious almond pulp that is just too good to waste.
+There are a ton of fantastic uses for almond pulp such as dehydrated cookies and crusts (I will share some of those recipes in the coming months) but my favourite use for almond pulp is this insanely easy body scrub which is fantastic for removing dead skin cells and gently adding moisture to your skin.

 Enjoy!
 From my kitchen bath tub to yours!
 This homemade almond body scrub is a winner!
 Your nutty skin will sing, and you will never waste that gorgeous almond pulp again.